Improve Email Deliverability: Insights and Best Practices That Really Work

 Delivery errors mean that for some reason your emails could not be delivered to certain addresses.
 There are different delivery errors, some of them are transient (for example, a mailbox is full) or permanent (the email address doesn’t exist).

-The best way to know what is ruining your deliverability is testing the most important parts of your email campaign such as email content, server configuration, sending domain and IP reputation.
-Here is a detailed guide how to find and fix email deliverability issues you can take advantage of.
+The best way to know what is ruining your deliverability is by testing the most important parts of your email campaign, such as email content, server configuration, sending domain, and IP reputation.
+Here is a detailed guide on how to find and fix email deliverability issues you can take advantage of.

 Here’s the kicker: